 Note that the IACUC’s approval dates for your protocols may not coincide with funding periods.

 The USDA requires annual review of animal protocols by the IACUC.
 The USDA stipulates that these renewals must be done no less than annually.
-The Continuing Review serves as the mechanism by which the IACUC performs annual review of protocols with USDA regulated species that have a three-year approval.
+As of March 2016, protocols with USDA regulated species will be approved for one year to address this requirement.

 Protocol expiration notices are sent to the Principal Investigator by the IACUC Office approximately three (3) months prior to the expiration date.

 Work described in the protocol may not be continued past the approved dates unless a protocol renewal is already in place.